À la carte Programs

 Weather Or Not

-Students act as a meteorological news team!
-They gather weather data using meteorological tools to record the air temperature, air pressure, wind direction, wind speed, and humidity.
-They report observed and forecasted data on live TV while standing in front of a green screen.
-Just like real-world television meteorologists.
+Students act as a meteorological data gathering team!
+They gather current weather data using hand tools to record the air temperature, air pressure, wind direction, wind speed, UV index and humidity.
+This is an outdoor walking activity.

 Wind Blade Challenge